SAP/cloud-active-defense/README.md

 }
 ```

-4. restart the demo

-`docker-compose up --build`
+3. check the console for the following line: `wasm log: read new config`

-5. visit `http://localhost:8000/login`.
+4. visit `http://localhost:8000/login`.
 Login as **bob@myapp.com/bob**.
 Press `CTRL-SHIFT-I` to open the developer tools and navigate to the 'storage' tab.
 Notice how, upon login, a 'role=user' cookie was injected into your cookie jar.

 ![injected role cookie](./assets/cookie.png)